Belgium

 Key requirements

-We pair a monthly net anchor with a savings buffer because Belgian caseworkers look at whole-household solvency, not a single headline number on a blog.
+We pair a monthly net figure with a savings buffer because Belgian officers look at whole-household finances, not one blog headline number.

 • SavingsOften ~$35,000+